mmadde10/cta_tracker/README.md

 ### Get Running
 A CTA API key is required for this project.
 To request one visit the [CTA API Website] (https://www.transitchicago.com/developers/traintracker/)

 * Create a file config.dart in lib directory.
-Add it to the file.
+Add the API key to the file.

     ```dart
     const Map properties = const {